-- Agendas, meeting materials, meeting notes, quarterly reports, and invoicing - Conduct Peer Review and implementation of peer review panel recommendations and finalize draft CCSABM Model Framework, which may include further calibration, validation, sensitivity analysis, and updated reports - Integrated fully functional ABM model for each MPO (AMBAG, SLOCOG and SBCAG; hands-on training for CCMDC at D5 and at each MPO individually) - Final model technical report for each MPO's model - Selected performance reports by county and at individual MPO's model level - Training materials and model user guide for each MPO's model
+- Agendas, meeting materials, meeting notes, quarterly reports, and invoicing

+- Implementation of peer review panel recommendations and finalize draft CCSABM Model Framework, which may include further calibration, validation, sensitivity analysis, and updated reports - Integrated fully functional ABM model for each MPO (AMBAG, SLOCOG and SBCAG; hands-on training for CCMDC at D5 and at each MPO individually) - Final model technical report for each MPO's model - Selected performance reports by county and at individual MPO's model level - Training materials and model user guide for each MPO's model

-Federally Eligible Tasks Entire project activities and tasks are federally eligible.
+Entire project activities and tasks are federally eligible.
 The project is funded by FHWA State Planning and Research (SPR), Part I, Strategic Partnerships planning grant (\$650,000) and local cash match (\$400,000).

-Previous Accomplishments AMBAG along with SBCAG and SLOCOG have collaboratively been working together with Caltrans and other stakeholders to develop a new ABM framework.
-For the Central Coast Supra- Regional Activity-Based Model Framework, data analysis and methodology to implement into ABM are completed for five counties and the three MPOs.
+AMBAG along with SBCAG and SLOCOG have collaboratively been working together with Caltrans and other stakeholders to develop a new ABM framework.
+For the Central Coast Supra-Regional Activity-Based Model Framework, data analysis and methodology to implement into ABM are completed for five counties and the three MPOs.
 Deliverables for the ABM include the consolidated household travel survey (combined CHTS and NHTS datasets), ACS, employment databases, and the population synthesis module for 2015.
-Peer review conducted in FY 20-21 on the CCSABM with peer review panel report and recommendations.
+Peer review conducted in FY 19-20 on the CCSABM with peer review panel report and recommendations.
 Draft CCSABM fully functional ABM.
-Federal Planning Factors (PF) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency.
-Increase the safety of the transportation system for motorized and non-motorized users.
-Increase the security of the transportation system for motorized and non-motorized users.
-Increase the accessibility and mobility of people and for freight.
-Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns. and local planned growth and economic development patterns.
-Enhance the integration and connectivity of the transportation system, across and between modes, people and freight.
-Promote efficient system management and operation.